IsmailElkarmani/Interactive-Firewall-Management/README.md

 [7] Display current rules
 [8] Exit

-🔹 Example: Add a Rule
+- Example: Add a Rule

-	•	Select option [2] Add a rule
+	•	Select option `[2]` Add a rule

 	•	Choose from predefined rules: SSH, HTTP, HTTPS, or block an IP.

 	•	The rule is instantly applied and saved.

-🔹 Example: Save Firewall Configuration
+- Example: Save Firewall Configuration

-	•	Select option [4] Save configuration
+	•	Select option `[4]` Save configuration

-	•	Enter a filename (e.g., backup.rules)
+	•	Enter a filename (ex: backup.rules)

 	•	The current rules are saved for future restoration.

 ## Security Best Practices

 ✔ Always deny incoming connections by default unless required.

 ✔ Keep SSH access restricted to known IPs.

 ✔ Regularly review logs to detect suspicious activity.

 ✔ Use the backup feature before making major changes.

 ## License

-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under the MIT License – see the `LICENSE` file for details.

 ## Contributing